 Inside the packed meetinghouse, dust

-particles from mud-caked boots floated throughout the air,
+particles from mud-caked boots floated throughout the air, rendering it dense,

 murky.
 That year, April had been an unkind month to Salem Village.
 Rain-drenched meadows produced a sludge that clung to the edges of women’s dresses,